justcore69/MyCodewarsTasks/README.md

 # MyCodewarsTasks

-:hammer: Here are my codewars kata solutions solved with C#
+:hammer: Here are my codewars kata solutions solved with C# and C++